In this article, we will learn to analyze and resolve the 2Sum problem by using two pointers algorithm and hash table data structure

 then returntrue

-and exit the algortihm immediately.
+and exit the algorithm immediately.
 Ifs

 is less thank